eonu/feud/README.md

 You can even call `feud.run()` without providing any object, and it will automatically discover all runnable objects in the current module.

----

-As you can see, building a CLI using Feud does not require learning many new magic methods or a domain-specific language – you can just use the simple Python you know and ❤️!
+_As you can see, building a CLI using Feud does not require learning many new magic methods or a domain-specific language – you can just use the simple Python you know and ❤️!_

 #### Registering command sub-groups